rui-vas-tech/rui-vas-tech/README.md

 - Developed process to go from book to audiobook for Spark Publishing company

-**6. co-Founder & CEO @ RadioBooks, Lisbon, PT, 2021-23**
+**6. Founder @ RadioBooks, Lisbon, PT, 2021-23**
-- Radiobooks helps authors and publishers convert books into audiobooks 10x faster and cheaper with the latest AI.
+- Radiobooks helped authors and publishers convert books into audiobooks 10x faster and cheaper with the latest AI.
 - Started the company, built a team of 6, and